ironman31415/tf/README.md

 # tfprojects
-Here are some small assignments I have done with Tensorflow, Keras, and SciKit-Learn.
+Here are some small projects/assignments I have done with Tensorflow, Keras, and SciKit-Learn.